AlasdairF/Average/README.md

 ##Average

-Highly optimized functions for statistical analysis. `TrimmedMeanInt` is particularly useful.
+Highly optimized functions for statistical analysis.

+StdDev returns both standard deviation and mean, just in case the mean is useful.
+The standard deviation function is extremely highly optimized.

+`TrimmedMeanInt` is particularly useful for when a real-world average is needed.

+JumpPoint returns the original index and value at the point of greatest increase.
+This was originally developed while writing Frankenstein DBR in an effort to separate pages into two groups depending on their level of content, but in the end it wasn't used.

 ##Index